 The euphoria moved up through his head, blowing bubbles in his consciousness.
-He felt his thoughts falling into rain drops that pooled in purple fields below.
+He felt his thoughts falling into raindrops that pooled in purple fields below.

 Hunka hunka burning love.
 He named it.
 Where had that sexy tech been all of his life now that it was ending?
 She had a body that stormed, and he received her like the wanting dry soil, wanted to feel her wetness.
 Sara set the linear accelerator’s white gamma shield and lined up the red lasers to the black dots tattooed on his body.
 The little dots opened and revealed tiny blue eyes.
-She set the machine on automatic, left the room, brought in an MP3 player and turned on The Doors.
-She stripped out of her white lab coat, pulled off her shirt and step out of her skirt to reveal psychedelic tattoos decorating her full thighs, stomach, streaking underneath her thong.
+She set the machine on automatic, left the room, brought in an MP3 player, and turned on The Doors.
+She stripped out of her white lab coat, pulled off her shirt, and stepped out of her skirt to reveal psychedelic tattoos decorating her full thighs and stomach, streaking underneath her thong.
 She oozed and waved to the music like a bubbling lava lamp, and his thoughts matched her rhythms and dance.
 For the first time in ten years, his cock hardened, and he didn’t try to cover it.

 When the MP3s ceased playing, Sara turned on the radio and danced to the news.

 What can only be described as giant boots are landing on major cities and landmarks.
 What has been determined to be marijuana is falling from the ships, and they’re spraying vodka streams onto population centers from space.
-Citizens of various countries—China, Pakistan, India, United States, United Kingdom—are dancing in the streets and opening their mouth to the sweet vodka rain.
+Citizens of various countries—China, Pakistan, India, the United States, United Kingdom—are dancing in the streets and opening their mouths to the sweet vodka rain.
 Already the human population is giving up freedom for the promise and vow of free booze and pot.
 The Corntopican Ambassador will address Facebook this afternoon.
 Apparently, the species has had a Facebook page for the last two years, where they warned the human race that enslavement approached.
 After receiving over seven million Likes, they believed it to be international fiat.
 The human race welcomed them and cheered enslavement and vodka.
 They considered Facebook to be the international platform of human communications, not the United Nations.
 When heads of state complained, people commented their shock on Facebook, surprised that the United Nations still existed.

 Sara danced as the world ended.